 - whether or not a charge will be made for it.

-Most information provided in our guide is freely available on our website.
-If you want information in hard copy or the information listed in the guide is not available from our website, you can request this from us by letter, fax or e-mail.
-Our contact details are:
+Most information in the list is freely available on our website.
+If you want information in hard copy, or if the information listed isn't available from our website, you can ask for it by writing to us: